 You have to be patient and give it time.

-Also, if your money is only invested in money market funds or bond funds, you could be losing money because of 401k plan fees.
+Also, if you only invest in money market funds, you could lose money because of 401k plan fees.

-The fees are taken from your investments and since these investments have a low rate of return, there are times when the fees you are being charged are more than what you are earning.
+The fees come from your investments, and since these investments have a low rate of return, there are times when the fees you are paying are more than what you are earning.